 Winter can be a challenge, but it sure puts a rosy hue in your cheeks when you rug up, brave the elements and go about doing some of those winter gardening tasks which have been beckoning from outside.
-Enjoy a warm drink – and the satisfaction – when you come inside.
+Enjoy a warm drink – and the satisfaction of a job well done – when you come inside.

 What’s exciting about this time of year is that the nursery now has a full range of deciduous trees, both ornamental and fruiting, grape vines, berry canes and roses.
-Every year we expand our range and this year we have new varieties of dwarf fruit trees added into our long list of varieties.
+It is at this time of year that nurseries in cool and temperate zones have their widest range of fruit trees.
+Every year we expand our range and this year we have even more new varieties of dwarf fruit trees added into our long list of varieties.
 Now is the best time to plant these guys as they are dormant or ‘asleep’.
 When these plants are having their winter rest, they are very robust and easy to handle.
 Transplant shock is minimised and don’t worry that they look like sticks now because boy, will they take off in spring.
 Our bare root stock are potted to ensure the new roots don’t have the chance to dry out, to maximise success once planted in your garden, but they are still available at very reasonable prices.
 If you need some help selecting a tree or rose, come in and ask our expert nursery staff for advice.
 We have a fact sheet on planting bare root stock.

 Potatoes have a different taste and texture altogether when dug freshly out of the ground.
 Choose a variety you like and then grow your own.
 It is best to use seed potatoes as they are certified disease free.
 They love fertile soils and lots of tucker and as long as the soil is kept mounded around the growing mass of foliage, more and more potatoes will be harvested.